marhar/sqlminus/orapig/README.md

 The command line options are::

---help, -h                   show this help message and exit --conn=CONN, -C CONN         database connection string (required) --output=OUTPUT, -O OUTPUT   output file, defaults to stdout --doc=DOCFILE                output document to this file (not implemented) --lang=LANG                  language binding (currently wishful thinking) --pass=PASS, -P PASS         database password (not implemented) --dump                       dump parsed data (for debugging) --sys                        the connection is a sys account
+    --help, -h                   show this help message and exit --conn=CONN, -C CONN         database connection string (required) --output=OUTPUT, -O OUTPUT   output file, defaults to stdout --doc=DOCFILE                output document to this file (not implemented) --lang=LANG                  language binding (currently wishful thinking)
+    --pass=PASS, -P PASS         database password (not implemented) --dump                       dump parsed data (for debugging)
+    --sys                        the connection is a sys account

 Platform Considerations
 -----------------------

-We've run this primarily on Linux.
-There's no reason it shouldn't run in any other environment (e.g. Windows, Mac) where cx_Oracle is supported.
-If you can verify a platform, please let us know and we'll update it here.
+I've run this primarily on Linux and Mac.
+There's no reason it shouldn't run in any other environment (e.g. Windows) where cx_Oracle is supported.
+If you can verify a platform, please let us know and I'll update it here.

 Administrivia
 -------------
 :Version:
-    1.0
+    1.1
 :Download:
     http://code.google.com/p/orapig
 :Documentation:
     http://markharrison.net/orapig
 :Authors:
-    Mark Harrison (mh@pixar.com)
+    Mark Harrison (marhar@gmail.com)
     Bjorn Leffler (bjorn@pixar.com)
 :License:
     Copyright 2008 Pixar, available under a BSD license.